djaus2/CC2650SensorTag-CS/README.md

 **UI Changes:**
 - Implemented UI as SplitView with most buttons in the SplitView Pane on left.
 - The SplitView menu on left has been rearranged with seperators between functional section.
-- Som ecommands have been added, some removed
+- Some commands have been added, some removed
 - **Note:** When manually read, a sensor's Notifications are stopped.
 Can re-enable
-- Properties are displayed on a separate page.
+- System Information is displayed on a separate page.
 - Can select a subset (as a range) of sensors to start.
-- Can select no sensors, as well a choose battery and properties enable/disable.
+- Can select no sensors, as well a choose battery and system information, enable/disable.

 **NOTE**